mazurka/mazurka.github.io/src/modules/pages/guide/resources/tutorial.md

 ---
-extends: ../../../../layouts/guide/index.jade
+extends: ../../../layouts/guide/index.jade
 block: content
 locals:
-  title: Resources - Macros
+  title: Resources - Tutorial
 ---

-# Macros
+# Tutorial

 When declaring a Mazurka resource several macros are imported for resource construction and definition.
 We'll walk through examples of each one as we build the `MyAPI.Resource.Users.Read` resource.